maxpat78/CryptoCmd/README.md

 - NSS3 from Mozilla[5]
 - Libgcrypt from GNU project[6]

-cryptocmd.c is the main module.
+cryptocmd.c is the main command line module.

-AE_minizip.c provides 2 high level API to write or read a document in memory, in a single pass.
+MZAE_minizip.c provides 2 high level API to write or read a document in memory, in a single pass.

-AE_zlib.c provides support to Deflate algorithm via Zlib[7].
+MZAE_zlib.c provides support to Deflate algorithm via Zlib[7].

-AE_openssl.c implements required cryptographic functions on top of OpenSSL/LibreSSL.
+MZAE_openssl.c implements required cryptographic functions on top of OpenSSL/LibreSSL.

-AE_botan.c implements required cryptographic functions on top of Botan.
+MZAE_botan.c implements required cryptographic functions on top of Botan.

-AE_gcrypt.c implements required cryptographic functions on top of GNU libgcrypt.
+MZAE_gcrypt.c implements required cryptographic functions on top of GNU libgcrypt.

-AE_nss.c implements required cryptographic functions on top of Mozilla NSS3.
+MZAE_nss.c implements required cryptographic functions on top of Mozilla NSS3.